JuliaNLSolvers/NLsolve.jl/README.md

 nlsolve(f, initial_x; inplace = false)
 ```

+:warning: For `fixedpoint`, the default is chosen programmatically, in that we set it to
+`!applicable(f, initial_x)`.
+In other words, if there is a one-argument method for `f`, then
+the default is false, and otherwise the default is true.

 Via the `autodiff` keyword both finite-differencing and autodifferentiation can
 be used to compute the Jacobian in that case.